wanamirabalqis/PDS_GroupAssignment/README.md

 ## Industry Overlook Tab
 This tab provides a full view of the industry trends from 2008 to 2018.
 Business will have the transparency of the sales trend per month for each type of product, annual OPEX & gross margin, annual account receivable turnover ratio, annual gross margin percentage and end of year inventories from 2008 to 2014.
 These can all be filtered by Category.

+## Obtain data
+The data set used in this assignment is extracted from [Kaggle](https://www.kaggle.com/juhi1994/superstore).
+This dataset contains online order sales from 2014-2017 for Furniture, Office Supplies and Technology.